Blue Sky Habitat Fund

 Upper Rogue River, Jackson County, Oregon

-The restoration actions on this project include riparian rehabilitation and large wood placement.
-These actions work synergistically to restore natural stream processes, improve water quality, and enhance habitat conditions.
-The riparian rehabilitation will focus on removing noxious weeds like non-native Himalayan blackberry and allow for the native community to grow back along with the supplemental planting of native species.
-The placement of large wood creates crucial habitat for the four species of anadromous fish as well as the other aquatic organisms that live in the creek.
-By enhancing side channels with large wood placement, winter stream flows will access these channels, offering rearing habitat for juvenile fish of the threatened Coho Salmon.
+This project’s restoration actions work synergistically to restore natural stream processes, improve water quality, and enhance habitat conditions.
+Riparian rehabilitation focused on removing noxious weeds, allowing the native community to grow back, and supplemental planting of native species.
+Enhancing side channels with large wood placements allow winter stream flows to access these channels, offering rearing habitat for juvenile fish.
 Side channels are important in the process of connecting streams to their floodplains, which supports a resilient riparian plant community.
-This project builds on the eight completed fish passage barrier removals in Salt Creek, and the local residents are excited and supportive of completing more collaborative ecological restoration in the coming years.
+This project builds on the eight completed fish passage barrier removals in Salt Creek.
+Native fish benefited: SONCC Coho Salmon, SOCC Spring Chinook Salmon, Steelhead, Cutthroat Trout, Rainbow Trout.

 Bear Creek Floodplain Reconnection Project – The Freshwater Trust